-Residential construction continues to show improvement since 2016, maintained in 2017, with additional growth enjoyed in 2018, as reflected in the increase of building permits issued.
 Single family residential lots continue to be approved and constructed.
-Homestead of Liberty, a new residential subdivision approved in 2016, is under construction and will add 126 lots to the southern portion of town.
+Several new subdivisions have completed the necessary public improvements, subdivided into lots, and have begun building new single family homes.
+Homestead of Liberty, a new residential subdivision is under construction and has added 126 lots to the southern portion of town.
 Homestead Hills, with 121 single family lots was approved for the area south of Homestead in 2017.
-Several subdivisions completed the necessary public improvements within the last year, have subdivided into lots, and have begun building new single family homes.
 Riverwood, an infill site off of Conistor Street, has 22 maintenance provided lots.
-Timber Ridge is an infill project with 13 mission/craftsman style homes; Creekwood is a 12 lot continuation of an existing TND style neighborhood.
+Timber Ridge is an in-fill project with 13 mission/craftsman style homes; Creekwood is a 12 lot continuation of an existing TND style neighborhood.
 All three of these infill projects are currently under construction.
-Also in 2017 was approval for 35 single family homes as an extension of the Liberty Manor subdivision.
+Lillian Hills, will add 35 single family homes as an extension of the Liberty Manor subdivision, that project is underway with the public improvements.
+At the end of 2018, the City Council approved a rezoning to allow a new 52 lot subdivision, Ella's Crossing, on the east portion of town near William Jewell College.

 Multi-family projects continue to add a diversity of housing options to our community.
-Construction is almost complete on a 292 unit luxury apartment complex close to 291 Highway and a 48 unit senior housing project along Lightburne Road.
+Construction is complete on a 292 unit luxury apartment complex close to 291 Highway and a 48 unit senior housing project along Lightburne Road.
 A 204 unit market-rate apartment complex, a 191 unit senior housing complex, and a 38 unit project in the historic downtown area were additional multi-family projects approved since 2016.

 The Liberty Hospital Healthy Living Community, Norterre, consisting of 22 acres in the north part of the city near Liberty Hospital, is a mixed-use development which began construction in 2016.
-The project is a mix of residential, medical office, retail and service use consisting of a four-story assisted living residence building, a six-story independent living building containing 200 residential apartment units, a four-story skilled nursing residence, a short-term stay hotel and a two-story Healthy Living Community Center.
-Additional medical office buildings and six attached residential row house buildings with four or five units each are also proposed.
+The project is a mix of residential, medical office, retail and service use consisting of a four-story assisted living residence building, a six-story independent living building containing 200 residential apartment units, a four-story skilled nursing residence and a two-story Healthy Living Community Center.

 In 2017, the community experienced a growth in Retail Development.
 Initiated in earlier years through a tax incremental financing plan, the City has three major retail project areas (Liberty Triangle, Roger's Plaza, Blue Jay Crossing and Liberty Commons) that are continuing to build out.
 In 2018, Blue Jay Crossing will see the addition of a new, a state of the art, expanded movie and event center owned by B&B Theaters.
 B & B Theaters is relocating from an older shopping center within the community.
-Further, North Haven Center, a newly created 7.5 acre commercial center on 291 Highway, gained approval in 2015 for 5 commercial lots and a 72 room hotel.
+Further, North Haven Center, a newly created 7.5 acre commercial center on 291 Highway, gained approval in 2015 3 hotels, 2 of which are under construction.
 In 2014 a new TIF District was created at the location of the former Sears/Kmart center called Liberty Commons.
 The City partnered with RED Legacy to complete Liberty Commons, a 270,000 square foot retail and restaurant shopping center that will also include a 110 room hotel and specialty grocery store.
 Construction began in the fall of 2015 and the first round of stores opened in late 2016.
-At the end of 2017, Liberty Commons was about 80% complete, once fully developed; the complex is forecasted to generate \$65M in new retails sales for the City.
+At the end of 2018, Liberty Commons is approximately 98% leased; the complex is forecasted to generate \$65M in new retails sales for the City.